CloudLabsAI/CloudLabs-Guide-for-Instructors/README.md

-# CloudLabs-Databricks-Instructor-Guide
+# CloudLabs Databricks Instructor Guide

 ## Introduction

-This is a supplement guide to getting started on Accessing the hands-on Databricks labs, using CloudLabs AI platform from Spektra Systems.
+This is a supplement guide to getting started on Accessing the hands-on Databricks labs, using CloudLabs AI platform.

+## Contents:

 * [Login to CloudLabs](./)
 * [Accessing On Demand Lab](./)